Project Management · Chandler

 Exactly what you get

 You get project management built for Chandler's phase-gated NPI reality, where a build phase cannot start until its design-review or qualification gate passes with the right approvals and customer sign-offs recorded.
 Gates genuinely block downstream work, deliverables are tracked per gate, and the schedule and gate status are one system that cannot drift.
 Program-level visibility spans concurrent builds, and an audit-export reconstructs the full gate history on demand.
-Pair it with an ERP that ties the build to its lot traveler, an HR (Human Resources) system that confirms certified staff for each gate, and a business intelligence dashboard reading program velocity across the portfolio.
+Pair it with an ERP that ties the build to its lot traveler, an HR (Human Resources) system that confirms certified staff for each gate, and a business intelligence (BI) dashboard reading program velocity across the portfolio.

 How to choose a developer in Chandler